 Crop yield insurance is available in tow classes; the crop hail insurance that is offered by private insurance companies and multi-peril crop insurance (MPCI) that protects farmers against floods, drought, insects and diseases.

 Crop revenue insurance incorporates the features of crop yield insurance ad price insurance.
 This crop insurance covers a decline in crop prices in the market during the growing season.
 It protects farmers against losses resulting from different yielding patterns and risks.

-Farmers can also use crop insurance as collateral for further loans to increase production capacity.
-Since the crop insurance programme is designed according to the needs of the farmers, the farmer has to take the responsibility for various risk management measures.
-This ensures that farmers meet the requirements of farming standards as this is necessary to be eligible for payments in case of loss.
+Crop insurance can be used as collateral by farmers when seeking loans to increases their crop production capacity.
+Crop insurance policies are designed to meet the needs of farmers since the farmer must take responsibility for risk management measures.
+This helps the farmer to meet the farming standards sine they must meet this requirement for compensation in case of a loss.

-Crop insurance is often related to loss caused by price fluctuations or natural disaster.
+Crop insurance protects farmers against price fluctuations in the market or natural disasters.
 Crop insurance premium subsidies and indemnities are not limited, nor are there income caps to purchase crop insurance.
-Agricultural producers must share in the program cost in order to receive crop insurance.
-Though crop insurance is subsidized in part by the federal government, the contributions from the producer reduce the costs to the taxpayers.
+To receive agricultural crop insurance, agricultural producers must share the program cost.
+Agriculture insurance UK is subsidized by the government to reduce the cost to the taxpayers.

 In some countries like the US, most of the crop insurance policies are tailored to meet the needs of the farmers.
 Other countries have private crop insurance.